Mastering the 5K: Proven Pacing Tactics to Crush Your Personal Best

 • 1 km at race-pace zone

-• Cool‑down: 8 minutes easy jog, followed by static stretching.
+• Cool-down: 8 minutes easy jogging, then static stretches to finish.

 References